Kasubi Tombs: Tombs

-Descendants of these four Kabakas are buried elsewhere on the site.
+Descendants of these four Kabakas are buried elsewhere on the site..

 The border of the ceremonial site were established in 1882 on Kasubi Hill, also known as the Ssekabaka's Tombs.
-The borders are still marked with bark cloth trees (Ficus natalensis), which have protected it from the low-rise residential development that now surround the site on all sides.
+The borders are still marked with bark cloth fig trees (Ficus natalensis), which have protected it from the low-rise residential development that now surround the site on all sides.
 The main ceremonial area is located to the northwest of the wider site.
 A gatehouse (Bujjabukula) leads to a small courtyard and the drum house (Ndoga-Obukaba) which houses the royal drums, and then to a second main circular courtyard (Olugya) located on the hilltop, surrounded by a reed fence.